The Inn and Manor at Deer Creek Winery: Perfect Destinations to Unwind, Relax, and Celebrate Life

 According to Rhonda, many considerations came into play when designing each room.

 “First, it was the size of the building.
-My husband, numbers are his thing.
+My husband is good with numbers.
 He figured out what would be the most economical size for the building.
 We then said we want this much for our gathering place here.
-That left us this space back here and we know we had to have laundry and storage and were going to have some offices.
+That left us the remaining space, plus we knew we had to have laundry and storage and were going to have some offices.

 “Also, researching bed-and-breakfasts, you have to have eight rooms.
 Eight is the minimum amount to be profitable.”